namoscato/todaypgh/content/story/2020/31/index.md

 #### What is your educational background?

 I am a 1992 Graduate of Seneca Valley High School.
 In addition, I am a 1997 graduate from the Dana School of Music at Youngstown State University with a bachelors degree in music education and applied percussion.
-I completed my master’s degree in music education from the Pennsylvania State University.
+I completed all course work for my master’s degree in music education from the Pennsylvania State University.

 #### What or who inspired you to become an educator?